 Consumers can purchase VPNArea via three different subscription plans.
 The cost is reduced the longer the subscriber commits for.
 A single-month offering costs $9.90 per month, which is pricey but normal for a one month VPN plan.
 The cost reduces to $4.92 for an annual plan.
 However, subscribing for 3 years lowers the cost to just $2.99 per month, which is a hard price to beat considering what you get for your money.

-Although VPNArea doesn’t provide a free trial, it does have seven-day money back guarantee.
+Although VPNArea doesn’t provide a free trial, it does have thirty-day money-back guarantee (14 days on the 1-month account).
 That means you can test the service for a whole week and get a refund if you aren’t quite happy.

 VPNArea provides plenty of different payment options.
 Visa, Mastercard, Discover, American Express, UnionPay, JCB, and Maestro, are all accepted.
 And, users can elect to pay with Bitcoin or via e-wallets like PayPal, Payza, and Webmoney.